 Following random assignment to one of the two groups, you may be allocated to the intervention group or the "control group" (control group means that you will not participate in the intervention but will continue with your current standard of care).
-Those in the intervention group will be asked to perform exercise sessions three times a week over the following 12 weeks and to take their additional nutritional supplement over the same period while those in the "control group" will continue as normal.
-The three exercise sessions will be performed at home and last approximately an hour each.
-Prior to starting this exercise programme you will receive training in the dialysis unit to ensure you are happy you can complete each exercise safely.
+Those in the intervention group will be asked to perform exercise sessions three times a week during their dialysis sessions over the following 12 weeks and to take their additional nutritional supplement over the same period while those in the "control group" will continue as normal.

 At 12 weeks, all participants will undergo repeat testing.
-After this, the intervention group will stop performing the exercise sessions and will no longer be obliged to take the nutritional supplements.
+After this, the intervention group will stop performing the exercise sessions during dialysis and will no longer be obliged to take the nutritional supplements.